perebaj/jjhandbook/dsa/README.md

 Arrays are one of the basic structures in computer science and one of the most used.
 Here I will try to cover some of the most important techniques and algorithms that we can use to solve problems.

 ## Sliding Window
-The main idea of a sliding windows technique is to convert a nested loop into a single loop, which will reduce the time complexity of the algorithm.

 ### Types